Plantar Fasciitis – Breakdown of Causes, Prevention & Treatment

 In order to achieve an accurate diagnosis, doctors will review current symptoms experienced by their patient.
 This is done by pressing along the bottom of the foot and heel looking for tender spots, swelling, or any portion of the leg that feels unusual.
 The doctor may also ask the patient to walk or run a bit, so that they can examine the patient’s stride and see if there are any mechanical issues which may have contributed to their injury.
 They may ask questions related to the patient’s exercise habits: whether they are stretching properly before working out, whether they’re wearing the appropriate sneakers, and what type and length of workouts they’re putting in every week.

 You may think that these diagnostic procedures are invasive and excessive, but it’s very important to rule out any false positives.
 According to this practicing podiatrist, heel pain can be caused by a number of ailments, including cysts, tears, gout, or a full-on stress fracture.
 Even if you experience very mild heel pain, it is highly recommended to seek a thorough diagnosis, as these injuries can worsen over time.

-Breakdown of Diagnostic Practices for Plantar Fasciitis:
+Breakdown of Diagnostic Practices:

 - Ask patient about levels of activity and location of pain

 - Test for pain in specific areas by pressing the heel and foot

 - Observe patient walking and running to analyze gait